-Turning to the state enterprise sector, we must raise the bar as far as the performance of the sector is concerned.
-In advanced, emerging and developing countries, ratings assessed by credit rating agencies are critical requirements for accessing capital, whether that capital emanates from the stock market or from financial institutions.
+Mr. Speaker, we must raise the bar as far as the performance of our state enterprises is concerned.
+In advanced, emerging and developing countries, ratings assessed by credit rating agencies are critical requirements for accessing capital whether that capital emanates from the stock market or from financial institutions.

 Indeed, regular assessments of the financial and operational status of public companies are required by all stakeholders if private confidence and trust is to reside in the operations of those companies.
 Our state enterprise sector should do no less as they disengage themselves from borrowing with Government guarantees.

-I propose to make allocations over the next three years to selected state enterprises to undertake independent credit ratings which would prepare those enterprises for accessing the debt markets based on their own creditworthiness.
+I propose to make allocations over the next 3 years to selected state enterprises to undertake independent credit ratings which would prepare those enterprises for accessing the debt markets based on their own credit worthiness.
 I expect that the requirements to improve their ratings and the regular evaluations by an independent entity on an annual basis will assist in enhancing the quality of governance and performance within the sector.